 The distance between the anchors is determined by several factors such as the conformation of the building to which the machine is to be anchored.
-It is understood that the maximum distance between two anchors for the MC4000TP and MC300TP cannot be greater than 24.6 ft.
+It is understood that the maximum distance between two anchors cannot be greater than 24.61 ft.